-This is when someone takes a picture under a person's clothing without them knowing.
-This is now a criminal offence.
+This is when someone takes a picture under a person's clothing without their permission or knowledge with the intention of viewing their genitals or buttocks to obtain sexual gratification or to cause the victim humiliation, distress or harm.
+This is a criminal offence.
 Whist we do not allow mobile phones in class, mobile devices are used in some lessons and staff must be vigilant when devices are in use.